Cvikli/DiffLib.jl/README.md

 - [ ] JS frontend for a merge tool
 - [ ] Integrative new diff handling...
 Sort of handling the streamed chunked input in - the changes...
 - [ ] Testing if it handles consecutive diffs properly
+- [ ] whitespace "ignore" sort of
 - [ ] Testing testing testing...
+- [ ] LCS + consecutiveity support...
+So if it finds 2,1,1 in a large text it is worse then finding the 4 consecutive line.
+(Btw... this should be found most of the time simply because ... tldw)
 - [ ] Speed measureing...
 If it isn't infinitly fast...

 ## How was this created?